 - Protein Synthesis: Creatine supports muscle protein synthesis, enhancing recovery and growth over time.

 Pro Tip: Creatine works best when taken daily, regardless of workout days.
-It can be mixed with water or a post-workout shake for maximum absorption.
+Mix it with water only to reduce bloating.
 When choosing a creatine supplement, Creapure® and NSF Certified for Sport® brands are considered the best options due to their high-quality standards.

 🏋🏽 My Creatine

 Creapure® and NSF Certified for Sport®.
 Highest quality standards.
-My go-to brand for purity and performance.
+Get 35% off my go-to brand for purity and performance.
 DO NOT ENTER EMAIL in pop-up, proceed to ordering your product for best discount.
-Search 'creatine' on the site.

 🌰 Selenium